-Exploring South Australia’s epicurean culture & a stay at the Miller Apartments in Adelaide
+Exploring South Australia’s epicurean culture and a stay at the Miller Apartments in Adelaide

 Miller Apartments is an example of Adelaide’s fine Victorian era architecture found throughout the city.
-This well restored heritage building was constructed in the 1920 and was formerly the Miller Anderson department store.
-The perfectly preserved exteriors and certain elements inside pay homage to that turn of the century period yet you’ll find the décor modern and contemporary with all the mod cons expected by today’s well-heeled traveler.
+This well restored heritage building was formerly the Miller Anderson department store.
+The perfectly preserved exteriors and certain elements inside pay homage to that period, yet you’ll find the décor modern and contemporary with all the mod cons expected by today’s well-heeled traveller.

 Through the doors you’ll find a staff of switched-on and friendly locals there to help you with suggestions on where to go and what to do as well as to offer any assistance to make your stay more comfortable.

 The Miller Apartments Adelaide are 61 fully contained apartments with everything the self-sufficient traveller needs, whether staying for a few nights or a few weeks.
 They come in one, two, or three-room configurations with a separate living area with couch, 40’ LCD television, dining table and stylish furnishings.

 The retro design is fresh with a pleasantly colourful décor of bright pillows and groovy rust orange patterned rugs and tasteful wall art.
 There’s a large kitchen with full size stove and refrigerator as well as all the plates and utensils one would require.
 There’s even a washer and dryer as well.
 The bedrooms are nicely furnished as well, with a bold colour palate and uber comfortable bed.

 The fifth and highest level is where you’ll find the executive floor.
 At the floor’s entrance area is a coffee machine serving lattes and cappuccinos as well as fruits to start your day.